QubesOS/qubes-doc/user/managing-os/fedora/fedora-upgrade.md

     However, you may end up having to increase the disk image size anyway (see previous option).
  3. Do the upgrade in parts, e.g., by using package groups.
     (First upgrade `@core` packages, then the rest.)
+ 4. Do not perform an in-place upgrade, see [Upgrading Fedora TemplateVMs].

 [Fedora TemplateVM]: /doc/templates/fedora/